 For more information on fieldwork experiences, please visit the Fieldwork Experiences page.

 In most cases, students will complete practica experiences that are geographically convenient.
 Faculty will assist and guide students in finding the appropriate placements.
-Students may also receive assistance from our Career Services Program run by the Office of Student Affairs.
+Students may also receive assistance from our Professional and Career Development Program run by the Office of Student Affairs.

 The master's program can be completed in 14 months (commencing with summer enrollment) and requires 33 credits beyond the bachelor's degree.

 Typically, since we run on the cohort model, we do not allow students to take “off track” sequence.